pdstools.ih.Aggregates

 summarize_by_interaction(by: str | List[str] | polars.Expr | None = None, every: str | datetime.timedelta | None = None, query: pdstools.utils.types.QUERY | None = None, debug: bool = False) polars.LazyFrame

-Groups the IH data by interaction ID and summarizes outcomes for each interaction.
+Groups data by interaction ID and determines the outcome for each interaction based on configured positive/negative outcome labels.

 Parameters:

-• query (Optional[QUERY], optional) – Query to filter the data before aggregation, by default None
+• query (QUERY, optional) – Polars expression to filter data before aggregation.

 Returns: